-Along with the pine forest, the outer dam is maybe the most symbolic element of this place.
-It’s a very long dock (3.5 km) that runs into the Adriatic sea, protecting the port area behind it.
+Along with the pine forest, the breakwater is maybe the most symbolic element of this place.
+It’s a very long dock (2.5 km) that runs into the Adriatic sea, protecting the port area behind it.

 Popular with fishermen and runners, the dam is a very suggestive panoramic point, from which you can enjoy the beauty of the sea during a walk or a bike ride all year round.

 If you are keen on history, you should not miss Capanno Garibaldi, the place where Giuseppe Garibaldi found refuge as he was fleeing from the Austrians, or the Spinaroni Island, a patch of land in Pialassa della Baiona related to the liberation of Ravenna during World War II.

 Along with the Oasis of Punte Alberete, this area is a realm of black-winged stilts, flamingos, avocets, and a privileged destination for birdwatching enthusiasts.

 You just have to cross the Corsini canal on a ferry boat to get to the town of Marina di Ravenna, with its pubs and open-air restaurants, or have a walk towards the nearby Marina Romea.